jacksonohallo/javascript-exam-portal/README.md

 # javascript-exam-portal

-This is a website that provides javascript students with test questions and again grading them on their scores
+This is a website that provides Javascript students with test questions and again grading them on their scores